gamedevware/charon/docs/gamedata/filling_documents.rst

    * - ``Customize Columns...``
      - Picks which properties are shown as columns, see `Choosing Columns`_.

-Extensions installed in the project add their own entries below the separator.
+Extensions installed in the project add their own entries below the separator - see :doc:`Custom Actions <../advanced/extensions/custom_actions>`.

 ----